 BetterHelp’s biggest downside when it comes to affordability is the fact they do not accept insurance.
-That said, between the generous welcome promo and their financial aid programs, the prices are still very competitive.
+That said, between the generous welcome promo and their financial aid programs, the prices are still quite competitive.

 When it comes to which platform is the best for online therapy in general, Talkspace and BetterHelp are almost tied.
-In the end, we feel like BetterHelp has the slight edge (see our BetterHelp vs Talkspace comparison), but when it comes to price, Talkspace might actually be the better choice.
+In the end, I feel like BetterHelp has the slight edge (see our BetterHelp vs Talkspace comparison), but when it comes to price, Talkspace might actually be the better choice.

 If you are looking for a low cost therapy option, but don’t want to compromise quality too much, then both Talkspace and BetterHelp are great choices.
 Between insurance copay available at Talkspace, and BetterHelp’s financial aid program, you are very likely to find a cheap counseling package.